-Collecting baseball cards is a hobby that many tend to adopt at a young age, only to continue well into adulthood.
+Collecting baseball cards is a hobby that many people take up at a young age and continue to enjoy well into adulthood.
 As children, young collectors learn the value of baseball cards based on the year they were produced, the player that appears on the card, and the collection number.
-Young baseball card collectors have grown to become part of a knowledgeable community, and with the most expensive baseball cards selling thousands or even millions of dollars at auctions on occasion, collecting baseball cards is an attractive hobby for both amateurs and professionals.
+With some of the most expensive baseball cards selling for thousands or even millions of dollars at auctions, collecting baseball cards is an attractive hobby for both amateurs and professionals.
 The first baseball cards were sold in the 1880s as part of an advertising campaign with actors, war heroes and athletes.

 The tactic didn't take off with adults, but resonated with children, who used the abandoned cards to start their own collections.
 It wasn't until the 1930s when the Goudey Gum Company began including baseball cards in gum packs that companies began targeting younger markets.
 Honus Wagner's T206 card is one of the most valuable baseball cards in existence.
 This is because Wagner opposed being featured in cigarettes, so there were only 50-200 of these cards produced, including the “Jumbo” version.

 Most collections often include Topps baseball cards, although Donruss, Fleer and Upper Deck were also prominent brands in the early days of collecting.
 Hall of Fame cards are usually worth more than ordinary player cards, although there are exceptions.
 Often, valuable common player cards are worth more for emotional reasons (if the player was considered a childhood idol, for example).
 In addition, most player cards are worth more when they are rookie cards, which are for players in their first year as a professional.

 The condition of the baseball card affects its value regardless of its rarity.
 Card condition is determined by looking at corners, edges, centering and surfaces for wear.
 A score card is a baseball card that has been judged by a professional qualifier based on condition and authenticity.
-Collectors tend to pay more for qualifying cards than for unqualified cards, as this indicates that the card being sold is authentic.
+Collectors tend to pay more for qualifying cards than for unqualified cards as this indicates that the card being sold is authentic.